LuizZak/SwiftTestFileGen/README.md

 ## Known Issues

-A Package.swift is required on the workspace for the extension to find source and test files properly.
+- A Package.swift is required on the workspace for the extension to find source and test files properly;
+- "Go to Test File..." can be slow at times.

 ## TODO